mtbottle/mtbottle-website/blog/posts/2014-05-25-Iceland-My-Journey-into-Middle-Earth-Day-2.md

 ---
-title: Iceland: My Journey into Middle Earth (Day 2)
+title: Iceland - My Journey into Middle Earth (Day 2)
 ---

 Since we were going to hostel around the country, we needed to stock up on non-perishable foods.
 Also, because I am on the ketogenic diet we couldn't just subsist on apples and bread (although that would have made life easier).
 So for carrying meat and dairy in a car all day, we decided to find a small cooler bag.
 Unfortunately, late April is not "summer" and it was impossible to find cooler bags. <a href="http://www.hagkaup.is/">Hagkaup</a> (think Icelandic "Walmart") stocks cooler bags in around mid-May, so if you set to travel around that time, you will have more chance in getting yourself a cooler bag.
 Instead, we hobo-ed it out with a large plastic tupperware (around 1200 kroners, or $12 CAD) and 2 ice packs.
 It worked surprisingly well throughout our trip.